tsirobinson/webDevFinalFrontend/README.md

 - [ ] Write a component to display a form for editing an instructor’s information
 - [ ] Display this component EITHER as part of the single-instructor view, or as its own view
 - [ ] Submitting the form should
+    - [ ] Make a request that causes the instructor to be updated in the database
+    - [ ] Display the updates without needing to refresh the page
+- [X] Write a component to display a form for editing a course
+- [X] Display this component EITHER as part of the single-course view, or as its own view
+- [ ] Submitting the form should
     - [ ] Make a request that causes the course to be updated in the database
     - [ ] Display the updates without needing to refresh the page